-We Need All-Day Two-Way MARC Trains
+We Need All-Day, Two-Way, Seven Day, MARC Trains

 All Day.
 Every Day.
 Two Way.
 That’s the three-part recipe for a effective rail system.
 But right now, not even one of these ingredients is present on MARC’s Brunswick Line.

 Instead the trains run solely Monday through Friday into DC for a few hours in the morning, and out of DC for a few hours in the evening.
 This out of date commuter centric approach ignores:

 - Anyone who lives in DC and commutes out to Maryland

 - Anyone who doesn’t work a traditional 9 to 5 job or works weekends

 - Anyone who wants to travel for non-work reasons